manoja13702/Manual-Testing-./002 - Software Testing Methodologies/Whitebox Testing.md

 1) Can uncover coding errors, logic flaws and improper use of data structures.
 1) Requires programming skills and understanding of the codebase.

+**For Example:** Consider assembling a model car or airplane from a kit.
+You follow the step-by-step instructions, paying close attention to the order of assembly and the correct placement of parts.
+This meticulous approach ensures the model works as intended